facebook/docusaurus/website/docs/typescript-support.md

 title: TypeScript Support
 ---

-Docusaurus is written in TypeScript, and provide first-class TypeScript support.
+Docusaurus is written in TypeScript, and provides first-class TypeScript support.

 ## Initialization {#initialization}